Well, finishing up the build… The previous installments:

 Onto painting details – that is the topic of the next post.

-I never really liked the way the Ferdinand looked- the Jagdpanther had a much sleeker outline.
-However, it was a very intruiging vehicle due to Ferdinand Porche’s unique solution for powering this monster.
+I never really liked the way the Ferdinand looked- the JagdPanther had a much sleeker outline.
+However, it was a very intruiging vehicle due to Ferdinand Porche’s unique solution for powering this monster, which in itself made it a must to have a model with an interior.

-There are only a few illustrations available of the interior of the tank:
+There are only a few illustrations available of the interior of the tank online:

 There is, however, a book available if you fancy buying one (and understand German -although the photos alone would be enough I suspect).

-Until now there was only one option for interior: Jaguar’s set, which only consisted of the fighting and the driving compartments -not the interesting (for me) parts.
+Until now there was only one option for interior: Jaguar’s set, which only consisted of the fighting and the driving compartments -not the interesting (for me at least) bits.

 It is well-worth watching the Tank Museum’s Tank Chat of this tank destroyer -although regrettably they did not climb into it.